Now you know, at a high level, that HTML is a coding language used for building websites. But to write HTML, you need an HTML editor!

 </html>

-Again, if you’re new to coding and HTML, I recommend using Replit.
+If you’re new to coding and HTML, I recommend using Geocities.
 But there are some other online code editors you’re likely to encounter.

 See the Pen by Happy Coding (@KevinWorkman) on CodePen.

-I use CodePen because it lets me embed code directly in these tutorials, and I recommend using CodePen for experiments and small test projects.
-But for bigger projects, I’d recommend using Replit.
+I use CodePen because it lets me embed code directly in these tutorials, but for most purposes I’d recommend using Geocities.

 Don’t be afraid to try out a few different editors and see which one you like the best!